MagicLeo21/PodcastTranscripts/EnglishPod/[032]Opening_a_Bank_Account.md

 **DIALOGUE SECOND TIME** (slow)

+> A: Next, please.
+May I help you, sir?

+> B: Hello, yes, I'd like to open a bank account.

+> A: Certainly, I can help you with that.
+What type of account would you like to open?
+A chequing or a savings account?

+> B: What features do they offer?

+> A: Well, if you just take a look here, see, with our chequing account, you can have unlimited daily transactions for a small monthly fee, and our savings account has a higher interest rate, but you must carry a minimum balance of $ 10,000 dollars.

+> B: I see, well, I think I'm more interested in a chequing account; I like to have easy access to my money.

+> A: Alright, then, with this chequing account you'll be issued a debit card and a cheque book.
+Will you require overdraft protection?
+There is an extra fee for that.

+> B: No, that won't be necessary.

+> A: In that case, I'll get you to fill out this paperwork; I'll need your social insurance number, and two pieces of government ID.
+If you could just sign here, and here, and here; we'll be all set.
+Would you like to make a deposit today?

+> B: Yes, I'd like to deposit one billion dollars.

 **Marco:** We heard some interesting phrases of how to tell somebody to do something in a polite way.

 **Erica:** Yes.